hakuhodo-technologies/scope-rl/docs/documentation/quickstart.rst

 Quickstart
 ==========

-We show an example workflow of synthetic dataset collection, offline Reinforcement Learning (RL) to Off-Policy Evaluation (OPE).
+We show an example workflow of synthetic dataset collection, offline Reinforcement Learning (RL), to Off-Policy Evaluation (OPE).
 The workflow mainly consists of following three steps:

 * **Synthetic Dataset Generation and Data Preprocessing**:
     The initial step is to collect logged data using a behavior policy.
 In synthetic setup, we first train the behavior policy through online interaction and then generate dataset with the behavior policy.
 In practical situation, we can also utilize the preprocessed logged data from real-world applications.

 * **Offline Reinforcement Learning**:
-    Next, we now learn a new (and better) policy from only offline logged data, without any online interactions.
+    We then learn new policies (, which hopefully perform better than the behavior policy) from only offline logged data, without any online interactions.

 * **Off-Policy Evaluation and Selection**:
     After learning several candidate policies in an offline manner, we need to choose the production policy.